WandererXII/shoginet/README.md

 You need to have YaneuraOu for NNUE ready.
 To achieve this you can use the provided script `build-yaneuraou.sh`.
 The script first clones [YaneuraOu github](https://github.com/yaneurao/YaneuraOu) and then runs the make command either with avx2 or sse42 depending on your cpu.
 You can also try using the provided precompiled 'YaneuraOu-by-gcc' for intel with avx2, if that works for you or build YaneuraOu with some script in YaneuraOu/script.
+You can also try downloading YaneuraOu from https://github.com/mizar/YaneuraOu/releases.
 To test that engine works on you machine just run the engine `./YaneuraOu-by-gcc`.

 ```
 usi
 isready
 ```

 after readyOk appears run:
 `bench`
 If the engine didn't crash, it probably works.

+The same is necessary for Fairy-Stockfish, binaries for linux are once again provided, but for other platforms consider compiling them yourself of downloading them from https://github.com/ianfab/Fairy-Stockfish/releases.

-If you have YaneuraOu ready and python3 installed just run `python3 ./shoginet.py`, it will ask you about what working directory you want to use, path to the engine and similar things, leaving everything default should be fine.
+If you have YaneuraOu and Fairy-Stockfish ready and python3 installed just run `python3 ./shoginet.py`, it will ask you about what working directory you want to use, path to the engine and similar things, leaving everything default should be fine.
 Currently no key is required.
-If you want to go over this setup step again, just delete fishnet.ini.
+If you want to go over this setup step again, just delete shoginet.ini.

 #### Windows